119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Challenges in Implementing Sustainable Scrap Practices

 Scrap metal recycling has many potential benefits, but there are issues that we need to confront.
 One problem is that many people are unaware of the significance of recycling and how to recycle metals properly.
 Many people still toss recyclable metals into regular trash, needlessly adding to landfill waste.
-Another issue has to do with the separation of materials and collection.
+Another challenge involves proper material separation and collection.

 In general, metals need to be collected separately from other materials, and it takes proper facilities and technology to have suitable services.
 In many small and some larger communities, adequate recycling services may not be available or efficient, limiting residents’ participation.